 Avocado is also an awesome addition to a low carb diet which gives it yet another fat burning edge.
 It comes in at 9 grams of carbohydrate per 100 grams; plus it will really fill you up so be sure to incorporate it into your diet every day to reap these benefits to the maximum.
 FYI: Remember portion control applies to all high fat foods, including the avocado hence the benefits be lost.
 One portion is equivalent to half a small avocado, or a quarter of a large one.

 Folate, and high folate foods such as avocados can decrease the risk of, and help ease the symptoms associated with depression and anxiety.
-Folate helps prevent homocystein build up, which can impair the body’s ability to deliver essential nutrients to the brain.
+Folate helps prevent the homocystein build up which can impair the body’s ability to deliver essential nutrients to the brain.

 Omega 3 Fatty Acid’s Feed the Brain:-